SciML/MethodOfLines.jl/README.md

 It uses symbolic expressions for systems of partial differential equations as defined with `ModelingToolkit.jl`, and `Interval` from `DomainSets.jl` to define the space(time) over which the simulation runs.

+This project is under active development, therefore the interface is subject to change.
+The docs will be updated to reflect any changes, please check back for current usage information.

 Allowable terms in the system include, but are not limited to
 - Advection
 - Diffusion